slowernews/wisdom-tldr/chapters/chapter_1_self.md

 But the path to mastery is a never ending story: skills are perishable.

 <!--
+If you can’t explain something in simple terms, you don’t understand it.
+What I cannot create, I do not understand.

 effort * talent = skill

 trade-able skills: figure out what skills you already have that you can charge for